plusk/b-line/README.md

 `git clone git@github.com:sardred/b-line.git` to clone the repository with Git.
 Here's a [guide](https://help.github.com/articles/connecting-to-github-with-ssh/) to connecting with SSH

-`cd b-line` navigate to the freshly clones repository
+`cd b-line` navigate to the freshly cloned repository

 `npm install` install dependencies with npm

 `npm start` start the dev server

 You are now ready to develop!
 The server is available at `localhost:3000` in your browser, with hot reloading and everything!

+If desired, `npm run lint` will lint and fix files

 ## Project structure